kickinz1/docker/docs/sources/project/work-issue.md

   	After closing the file, `git` opens your editor again to edit the commit message.

-7. Edit the commit message to reflect the entire change.
+7. Edit and save your commit message.

 	Make sure you include your signature.

 8. Push any changes to your fork on GitHub.

-	The rebase rewrote history, so you'll need to use the `-f` or `--force` flag to push your change.

-		$ git push -f origin 11038-fix-rhel-link
+		$ git push origin 11038-fix-rhel-link

 ## Where to go next